MSalamatov/UniversityRelations/README.md

 ## How to contribute?

-The best way is to submit your PR.
-If you'd like to discuss something prior to submitting your PR - you could contact me via email using salamatovm at gmail.
+The best way is to submit your PR and/or issue.
+If you'd like to discuss something prior to submitting your PR/issue - you could contact me via email using salamatovm at gmail.